 Item Dropdown: presents purchase choices + dollar amounts in a dropdown menu; ideal for showing similar items at a variety of prices (item choices will show with each individual price as well as remaining inventory if applicable)

-Fund Dropdown: allow the user to choose from the funds* that the form is tied to; ideal for church giving page. *This loads the active fund options from your Fund Management page.
+Fund Dropdown: allows the user to choose from the funds* that the form is tied to; ideal for church giving page. *This loads the active fund options from your Fund Management page.

 Adding a Fund Goal Progress Bar